 Green Careers Festival

 Each year, Cambridge Zero partners with the Careers Service to host the Green Careers Festival, featuring a series of events and resources focused on careers in climate change and sustainability.
-Employers from a range of sectors are invited to attend a green careers fair and speak at panel events.
-The Green Careers Festival will take place in-person from 6-10 February 2023.
+Employers from a range of sectors are invited to attend a green careers fair and speak at panel and networking events.
+The Green Careers Festival will take place in-person from 29 January to 9 February 2024.
 All students at the University of Cambridge are welcome to attend, and a range of sectors will be represented at the different events.

 How to Participate: